Deven-cmyk/21164460_SQ_W3/README.md

-# Aperture Arena
+# Project Title

-A custom-built 2v2 fighting game created in p5.js, heavily inspired by the atmospheric, brutalist design of the _Portal_ series.
+**Aperture Arena**

+## Setup and Interaction Instructions

+### How to Run the Game:

+Because this game utilizes `p5.sound` to load external `.mp3` files, modern web browsers will block the audio and freeze the game if you simply double-click the `index.html` file due to strict CORS (Cross-Origin Resource Sharing) security policies.

+To run the game properly:

+1. Open this repository folder in **Visual Studio Code**.
+2. Install the **Live Server** extension (by Ritwick Dey).
+3. Ensure your audio files (`jump.mp3`, `hit.mp3`, `gameover.mp3`, `music.mp3`) are placed correctly inside an `assets/sounds/` folder in your root directory.
+4. Right-click the `index.html` file and select **"Open with Live Server"**.
+5. When the game loads in your browser window, **click the screen once** to bypass the browser's autoplay block, initiate the test, and unlock the audio engine.

+### How to Play:

 Two test subject robots duel in a gritty testing chamber until their chassis gives out.

-## 🎨 Theme & Aesthetic

-The goal was to strip away the usual colorful sheen of fighting games and replace it with a moody, dark, and pixelated environment.
-The game relies entirely on p5.js geometric primitives—no image files are used for characters or backgrounds.
-The UI and character accents utilize the iconic Aperture Science Orange and Cyan.

-## 🕹️ Controls
+Each robot can take 6 hits before failure.

 **Player 1 (Blue Chassis):**